 Or, use a bed wedge to put the head and torso on an incline.

-Avoid using extra pillows under the head because that doesn’t put the stomach area on an incline, which is what helps the stomach acid stay down in the stomach.
+Avoid using extra pillows under the head because this doesn’t put the stomach area on an incline, which helps the stomach acid stay down there.

 Recommended for you: